LOL-LLC/tip-jar/README.md

-# CORE DEV TIP JAR
+# LEAD DEV TIP JAR

 Core engineering on 0L has been an unfunded volunteer effort.
 As of Sept 24th 2021, github user `0o-de-lally` has contributed an estimated 5,060 man-hours to 0L since June 2019.
 This effort was not compensated in any form.